Skip links

 Medical abortion

-You will have to take 2 medications, the 1st at the clinic, the 2nd at home 24 to 48 hours later.
+You will have 2 medications to take, the 1st at the clinic, the 2nd at home 24 to 48h later.

-Although bleeding generally starts after you take the 2nd medication, it may start as soon as you take the 1st.
+Although bleeding usually starts after taking the 2nd medication, it may start as soon as the 1st medication is taken.

 Bleeding and pain vary from person to person.

-Side effects may include dizziness, nausea, vomiting, diarrhea and low-grade fever.
+Side effects could include dizziness, nausea, vomiting, diarrhea, and mild fever.
 These effects usually last a few hours.

 Yes, medical abortion is very safe.